arcadeangel/coinop4charity/journal.md

 That is the work.
 The rest is waiting.

-Added engine credits and guidelines in docs/engines/ so we credit the right people without turning staff guides into a fighter-engine wiki.
+UPDATE: Added engine credits and guidelines in docs/engines/ so we credit the right people without turning staff guides into a fighter-engine wiki.
 Terminal stays the default runtime.
 M.U.G.E.N is credit-only: Elecbyte, © 1999–2013, official docs at elecbyte.com/mugendocs-11b1/mugen.html, non-commercial license.
 If we ever stand up a fighter cabinet, runtime is Ikemen GO — still credit Elecbyte for the formats.
 No ripped commercial packs.
 Staff-coding and restoration guides unchanged.

 ## 09.05.26 20:06  Weekly recap